Eddy98/Systems-Design-Fundamentals/README.md

   - The server responds with a server hello—another string of random bytes—as well as its SSL certificate, which contains its public key.
   - The client verifies that the certificate was issued by a certificate authority and sends a premaster secret—yet another string of random bytes, this time encrypted with the server's public key—to the server.
   - The client and the server use the client hello, the server hello, and the premaster secret to then generate the same symmetric-encryption session keys, to be used to encrypt and decrypt all data communicated during the remainder of the connection.

+  ## API Design

+  Note: Different from System design, it is a sibling from system design.
+At interviews you can be given either a system design interview or an API design interview.

+  - **Pagination:**
+    When a network request potentially warrants a really large response, the relevant API might be designed to return only a single page of that response (i.e., a limited portion of the response), accompanied by an identifier or token for the client to request the next page if desired.

+    Pagination is often used when designing List endpoints.
+For instance, an endpoint to list videos on the YouTube Trending page could return a huge list of videos.
+This wouldn't perform very well on mobile devices due to the lower network speeds and simply wouldn't be optimal, since most users will only ever scroll through the first ten or twenty videos.
+So, the API could be designed to respond with only the first few videos of that list; in this case, we would say that the API response is paginated.

+  - **CRUD Operations:**
+    Stands for Create, Read, Update, Delete Operations.
+These four operations often serve as the bedrock of a functioning system and therefore find themselves at the core of many APIs.
+The term CRUD is very likely to come up during an API-design interview.

 # Glossary